pivotal/docs-tap/install-general.md

 #### <a id='linux-tanzu-cli'></a> Linux: Install the Tanzu CLI

-To install the Tanzu CLI on Linux, follow the procedure for your version of Tanzu Application Platform.

-**Tanzu Application Platform v1.0.1 Procedure**

-To install the Tanzu CLI on a Linux operating system when using Tanzu Application Platform v1.0.1:
+To install the Tanzu CLI on a Linux operating system:

 1. Create a directory named `tanzu` by running: